-All of chemistry today rests on the idea that two opposite charges attract, and similar charges repel.
+The study of chemistry today rests on the idea that two opposite charges attract, and similar charges repel.
 Let’s call that idea “opposites attract” for simplicity.
-But is this the only way complex structures are created in the real world?
+But is this the only way that complex structures are produced in the world around us?

 - At the highest level, a person becomes inherently attractive by the acquisition of qualities like knowledge and beauty, and by that attraction, new relationships with other individuals are formed.
 This is the principle of individuality attracts.